JGCRI/gcam-doc/dev-guide/rapid_parse.md

 )
 ```

-Then we can have utilities that can process and traverse these Data in a automated and generic way.
+Then we can have utilities that can process and traverse these Data in an automated and generic way.
 All of the member variables are tied together in `DEFINE_DATA` such that we can loop over them all.
 The `DEFINE_SUBCLASS_FAMILY` and `DEFINE_DATA_WITH_PARENT` allows us to deal with inheritance and know all of the subclasses that are related to each other.
 The `DEFINE_VARIABLE` statements tie a number of useful tid-bits of information together including the C++ data type, the C++ variable name, the "human readable name" (which we _happened_ to choose based off the XML parse names), as well as arbitrary flags we can associate.
 You may have noticed the `NOT_PARSABLE` flag which wasn't actually defined in the original GCAM Fusion but we add in now, and will describe more in a bit.

 ### XML Parse Call Structure
 To describe the new process let's start from a high level with the function call structure then describe in more detail how each of those steps work.

 * `XMLParseHelper::parseXML`: This is the top level where we give it the XML file to parse and a pointer to the "root" container, i.e. `Scenario*`, which serves as a context for parsing that XML file.
 The XML file gets read and parsed as described above.
 The given container gets wrapped in a `Data` class which is the light weight wrapper GCAM Fusion uses to tie together all of the pieces of information in the `DEFINE_VARIABLE` statements.
 To begin recursively processing the XML we use the `ParseChildData` helper class:
 * `ParseChildData`: Because GCAM Fusion has to [dynamically come up with the "Data Vector"](examples.html#expanddatavector) (a `boost::fusion::vector` of *all* of the Data member variable declarations) depending on the actual subclass instantiated at run time (i.e. `SupplySector` or `AgProductionSector`) we have to have a templated "call back" that can accept any combination of Data vectors.  `ParseChildData` declares the call back function:
 * `ParseChildData::processDataVector`: This is where we loop over the Data vector and attempt to match up the child XML tags.
-For each XML tag, if the current parsing CONTAINER is a subclass of `AParsable` we ask it to perform any custom parsing behavior; if the XML was not parsed by custom behavior we check `XMLParseHelper::tagsMatch` to see if the current child Data matches the current XML node; if they do match we use `XMLParseHelper::parseData` to convert the XML into the data structure wrapped in the current Data; finally if no Data matched we issue an "Unrecognized XML" warning and move on to the next.
+For each XML tag, if the current parsing CONTAINER is a subclass of `AParsable` we first ask it to perform any custom parsing behavior; if the XML was not parsed by custom behavior we check `XMLParseHelper::tagsMatch` to see if the current child Data matches the current XML node; if they do match we use `XMLParseHelper::parseData` to convert the XML into the data structure wrapped in the current Data; finally if no Data matched we issue an "Unrecognized XML" warning and move on to the next.
 See [below](#parsechilddataprocessdatavector) for more details on how this works.
 * `AParsable::XMLParse`: Similar to the old `IParsable::XMLParse` GCAM CONTAINER classes could derive and implement `XMLParse` and can then be responsible for defining some custom behavior to parse some XML elements.
 Classes that implement this method will get called with a *reference* to the child XML nodes.
 If the subclass is able to parse that node they should return true, otherwise default parsing behavior will be attempted to parse that XML node.
 Because classes will get access to the XML Node by reference they could, for instance, skip ahead and parse multiple child nodes at a time to avoid having them parsed by default behavior as well.
 See [below](#example-of-aparsable-special-case) for more details on how this works.
 * `XMLParseHelper::tagsMatch`: Check if the current Data should be responsible for holding the "value" of the current XML node.
-This method needs to handle the case for SIMPLE data where we just check if the data name and XML node name match but also CONTAINER data where we might need a Factory to determine if any subclass matches XML names.
+This method needs to handle the case for SIMPLE data where we just check if the Data name and XML node name match but also CONTAINER data where we might need a Factory to determine if any subclass matches XML names.
 See [below](#xmlparsehelpertagsmatch) for more details on how this works.
-* `XMLParseHelper::parseData`: If the tags match then this templated method will be used to convert the XML into the C++ data structure with the Data object wraps.
-Here we obviously need different behavior different Data flags such as SIPMLE, ARRAY, or CONTAINER and support the various "processing flags" such as `fillout`, `delete`, and `nocreate`.
+* `XMLParseHelper::parseData`: If the tags match then this templated method will be used to convert the XML into the C++ data structure which the Data object wraps.
+Here we obviously need different behavior for different Data flags such as SIPMLE, ARRAY, or CONTAINER and support the various "processing XML flags" such as `fillout`, `delete`, and `nocreate`.
 Finally it may recursively restart this function call chain starting at `ParseChildData` to handle child elements of CONTAINER Data.
 See [below](#xmlparsehelperparsedata) for more details on how this works.

 #### ParseChildData::processDataVector
 This method essentially replaces the `if / else` manual tag matching of the old XMLParse methods.
 It uses the DataVector concept from GCAM Fusion to loop over Data member variable declarations and check if `tagsMatch` and `parseData` if they do.
 Given the various C++ data types it must deal with and the dynamic nature of the declarations it is heavily reliant on templates and template meta-programming (albeit at a high level):